Create and upload annotations using the Unity editor

 Tip

-The Mega plugin has already added a dependency on com.unity.cloud.gltfast, so you can directly drag the model file into Unity Assets.
+The Mega plugin has added dependencies for com.unity.cloud.gltfast, so you can directly drag model files into Unity Assets.

 Why annotations are needed